Kingxukai/linux/Documentation/filesystems/splice.rst

 splice API
 ==========

-splice is a method for moving blocks of data around inside the kernel, without continually transferring them between the kernel and user space.
+splice is a method for moving blocks of data around inside the woke kernel, without continually transferring them between the woke kernel and user space.

 .. kernel-doc:: fs/splice.c